smunim-47/CE-AGC/README.md

 # CE_AGC
-Source code for the work "Approximate Gradient Coding Using Convex Optimization"
+Source code for the work "Communication-Efficient Approximate Gradient Coding Using Structured Matrices"